-In the past we have had a few multi-sport athletes on our team that have sort of fit into the general rules and such of the team.
-This year we are actively pursuing and sponsoring Triathletes and Duathletes.
-Certainly the running and drowning aspect of multisport is not really the team's focus, but there are enough very competitive multisport athletes on the team that it makes sense to offer the same benefits as the road and mountain bike racers.
+The team is composed of athletes that specialize in cycling and multisport, and both groups cross over.
+We endeavor to offer an equivalence of support to Triathletes and Duathletes.
+Certainly the running and drowning aspect of multisport is not really the store's focus, but there are enough very competitive multisport athletes on the team that it makes sense to offer the same benefits as the road and mountain bike racers.
 The cycling aspect of team training and competition will certainly benefit any multisport athlete.

 Big Shark Racing is not a team that has a specific coach, although coaching is available.
 Members of the team have competed successfully locally, regionally, and internationally- and the same people on out team that have achieved are certainly willing to provide insight and information.
 Through team training and events , races, and interaction there are lots of opportunities to involve yourself as an athlete to the degree that you are comfortable.
 There are always people to train with, events, and activities- it is up to the individual team member to initiate and involve themselves.

 The primary benefits from being on the team are performance improvement and enjoyment.
 There are some additional benefits as well.
 All team members are eligible for certain equipment discounts, race reimbursements, expense reimbursements, equipment sponsorship, etc..
 These benefits will be outlined.